 Step 6.
 Attach metal star.

 Super simple, right?!
 I wasn’t lying!
-These fabric Christmas trees are so much fun to make!
-They look adorable up on a shelf or your mantel.
+This fabric Christmas tree is so much fun to make!
+They look adorable up on a shelf or on your mantel.
 And can you just imagine a few of these worked into a rustic Christmas tablescape?

 It’s a perfect complement to my Christmas advent calendar, don’t you think?
 It’s almost like they belong together!
 I’ll have to be sure they end up near each other when I finish getting all of my Christmas decorations up.

-Where would you put one of these fabric Christmas trees in your home??
+Where would you put this fabric Christmas tree in your home??

 Let me know in the comments below!